 There’s no mistaking the sinking feeling of running your tongue over your teeth and noticing something feels wrong.
-When that something is a cracked dental crown – or one that’s broken off or dislodged entirely – your first impulse is likely to phone your dentist.
+When that something is a cracked dental crown, your first impulse is probably to phone your dentist.

 - Examine the area.
 Look at the broken crown and see if pieces appear to be missing or dislodged.
 If the crown is very loose, you may try to pull it off before you accidentally swallow it.